andfinally/andfinally.github.io/_posts/2013-08-01-metro-responsive-swipe.md

 ### Swiping

-To achieve the swipe functionality we forked Matteo Spinelli's [SwipeView](https://github.com/cubiq/SwipeView), a nice jQuery carousel that recognises swipe gestures, and mated it with our responsive content functions.
+To achieve the swipe functionality Stephan forked Matteo Spinelli's swipeable image carousel [SwipeView](https://github.com/cubiq/SwipeView) and mated it with our responsive content functions.
 The offspring of this union was a properly responsive site that swiped like a mobile app.

 ## How it works

-On first loading, our "Responsive Swipe" plugin checks if the browser supports the HTML5 history API needed for Ajax loading.
+On first loading, the "Responsive Swipe" plugin checks if the browser supports the HTML5 history API needed for Ajax loading.
 If it does, it also supports the CSS3 transitions the swipe animation needs.
 If it doesn't the plugin degrades gracefully: some devices - like older Android phones - don't get swipe, while old desktop browsers and non-JavaScript clients get a traditional site without swipe or Ajax.

 Just like SwipeView, Responsive Swipe expects this HTML markup on the page: